 For folks that are new to photovoltaics (PV), unlocking the mysteries behind the jargon and acronyms is one of the most difficult early tasks.
-Regarding voltage, PV modules have many different voltage figures associated with them.
+Regarding voltage, solar panels (PV modules) have many different voltage figures associated with them.
 We’ll start with the easy ones and go on from there.
 In this article, you’ll learn about:

 - Voltage at Open Circuit (VOC)

 - Voltage at Maximum Power (VMP or VPM)